Carter907/portfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This repository is my personal portfolio website.
-It displays all my achomplishments and interests.
+It displays all my accomplishment and interests.
 The Next.js fullstack framework was used for it's creation.

 It includes a blog page that you can comment on.